Misterdjack/flickr-fun/README.md

 # flickr-fun

-Sample Project for Upthere Coding Challenge
+quick project for redux coding challenge

-To begin, make sure you have the API keys for flickr declared in a root file as follows:
+To begin, make sure you have the API keys for flickr declared in a root file or ENV variables as follows:

 export const flickrKey = "YOUR-API-KEY";
 export const flickrSecret = "YOUR-API-SECRET"